 Fiorella Foscarini holds a PhD in archival studies from the University of British Columbia.
 Before joining the Faculty of Information in January 2010, she worked as Senior Archivist for the European Central Bank in Frankfurt am Main (Germany) for a decade.
 Previously, she was Head of the Records Management Office and Intermediate Archives (Ufficio Protocollo e Archivio Generale) with the Province of Bologna (Italy).
 From 2014 to 2016, she taught archival studies in the Department of Media Studies at the University of Amsterdam (The Netherlands).

-Oliver, G. and Foscarini, F. Records Management and Information Culture: Tackling the People Problem.
-London: Facet, 2014.
+Oliver, Gillian and Fiorella Foscarini.
+Records Management and Information Culture: Tackling the People Problem.
+London: Facet, 2014, 178 pp.

 INF 2175H Managing Organizational Records I

 INF 315H Information Practice in Organizations (BI course)